jb-engine/challenges_archived/django/README.md

+# Introduction:

 This is a challenge project from Manatal back end team to evaluate how good you are with building APIs with Django.

 ## We look for: